Juan-Nathan/wvs-confidence-analysis/README.md

 The following institutions were analyzed, identified by columns in the dataset prefixed with "`C`":

+- Religious institutions
 - Governments
+- Elections
+- Police
+- Trade unions
 - Courts
+- Banks
+- Major companies
-- Elections
+- Environmental organizations
 - Universities
-- Environmental Organizations
-- Major Companies
-- Banks
-- Police
-- Religious Institutions
-- Trade Unions

 ## Project Workflow